 Language development in children in the early school years sees kids learning more and longer words.
 They get more skilled at putting words together in new ways.
 At this age, they also become more familiar with how language sounds, and how sounds combine to make words.

 Language development at 5-6 years: early literacy and language sounds

 By five years, children are aware of the sounds that make up words.
-They can identify words that rhyme.
-They might even play rhyming games and sing out a list of words that rhyme (bat, cat, fat, hat, mat ...).
+They can identify words beginning with the same sound – for example, ‘Mummy made magic marshmallows’ – and words that rhyme.
+They might play rhyming games and sing out words that rhyme, such as ‘bat’,‘cat’, ‘fat’, ‘hat’, ‘mat’.

 When starting school, children might still have problems saying a few

 sounds.
 An example is the ’r’ sound, particularly in words like ‘truck’,

 By five years, children will use the correct form of verbs to talk about past and future events – for example, ‘I jumped’, ‘I played’, or ‘I will play’.
 Alongside this, they begin to understand some concepts of time – for example, night, day and yesterday.

 Your child will start to realise that there are exceptions to grammatical rules – for example, ‘broke’, ‘threw’ and ‘ate’ rather than ‘breaked’, ‘throwed’ and ‘eated’.
 But it will take a few more years for her to learn the many exceptions in the English language.
 Even at eight, some children might find the past tense of some verbs tricky.

 At 5-6 years, children understand that single words might have different meanings and start to rely more on the context of a word to find a particular meaning.
 For example, ‘cool’ means something different when you say, ‘It’s a cool day’, compared with when you say, ‘That’s a really cool robot you’ve built’.
 They also begin to understand metaphors and non-literal language – for example, ‘Make up your mind’.